MikeHughesKent/PyHoloscope/docs/source/index.rst

 PyHoloscope
 ====================================

 PyHoloscope is a Python package for holographic microscopy.

-Development is led by `Mike Hughes <https://research.kent.ac.uk/applied-optics/hughes/>`_'s lab in the `Applied Optics Group <https://research.kent.ac.uk/applied-optics>`_, School of Physics and Astronomy, University of Kent.
-Bug reports, contributions and pull requests are welcome.

-The package supports inline and off-axis holography, including numerical refocusing and phase correction (e.g. removing tilts).
+It supports inline and off-axis holography, including numerical refocusing, automatic focuisng, and phase correction (e.g. removing tilts).
-It is designed to be fast enough for use in imaging GUIs as well as for offline research, with GPU and Numpy acceleration supported.
+It is designed to be fast enough for use in imaging GUIs as well as for offline research, with optional GPU and Numba JIT acceleration.

+Most of the functionality of PyHoloscope can be accessed via the `Holo class <holo.html>`_.
+An instance of ``Holo`` is created, processing parameters are set, and then the ``process`` method is used to process raw holograms.
+Alternatively, low-level functions can be called directly for more advanced applications where custom processing pipelines are required.

 .. toctree::
    :maxdepth: 2

+   installation
    inline
    off_axis
    holo